Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Introduction

 \section{Introduction}

-Ancient Chinese were used for thousands of years.
+The ancient Chinese was used for thousands of years.
 There is a huge amount of books and articles written in ancient Chinese.
-However, both the form and grammar of ancient have been changed.
-Chinese historians and littérateurs have made great effort in translating such literatures into contemporary Chinese, a big part of which are publicly available on the Internet.
+However, both the form and grammar of the ancient Chinese have been changed.
+Chinese historians and littérateurs have made great efforts in translating such literature into contemporary Chinese, a big part of which is publicly available on the Internet.
 However, there is still a big gap between these literatures and parallel corpora, because most of the corpora are coarsely passage-aligned, the orders of sentences are different.
 To train an automatic translating model, we need to build a sentence-aligned corpus first.

 Translation alignment is an important pre-step for machine translation.
-Most of previous work focuses on how to apply supervised algorithms on this task using features extracted from text. \citet{gale,haruno_yamazaki_1997} proposed to use statistical or dictionary information to build alignment corpus. \citet{Resnik1998Parallel,conf/acl/Resnik99} proposed to extract parallel corpus from the Internet with a system called Strands. \citet{japanese-chinese} proposed to use the logarithmic linear model for Chinese-Japanese clause alignment.
-Besides features such as sentence lengths, matching patterns, Chinese character co-occurrence in Japanese and Chinese is also taken into consideration.
+Most of the previous work focuses on how to apply supervised algorithms on this task using features extracted from texts.
+The Gale Church algorithm~\cite{gale,haruno_yamazaki_1997} uses statistical or dictionary information to build alignment corpus.
+Strands~\cite{Resnik1998Parallel,conf/acl/Resnik99} extracts parallel corpus from the Internet.
+A logarithmic linear model~\cite{japanese-chinese} is also used for Chinese-Japanese clause alignment.
+Besides, features such as sentence lengths, matching patterns, Chinese character co-occurrence in Japanese and Chinese are also taken into consideration.
 The observation that Chinese character co-occurrence also exists in ancient-contemporary Chinese is also used to ancient-contemporary Chinese translation alignment~\cite{Lin2007,an_con}.

 The method above works well, however, these supervised algorithms require a large parallel corpus to train, which is not available in our circumstance.
-The previous algorithms did not make good use of the characteristics of ancient-contemporary Chinese pair.
-To overcome these shortcomings, we design an unsupervised algorithm for sentence alignment based on the observation that differently from bilingual corpus, ancient-contemporary sentence pairs share many common characters in order.
-We evaluate our alignment algorithm on an aligned parallel corpus with small size, the experimental results show that our simple algorithm works very well (F1 score 99.4), which is even better than the supervised algorithms.
+These previous algorithms did not make good use of the characteristics of ancient-contemporary Chinese pair.
+To overcome these shortcomings, we design an unsupervised algorithm for sentence alignment based on the observation that differently from a bilingual corpus, ancient-contemporary sentence pairs share many common characters in order.
+We evaluate our alignment algorithm on an aligned parallel corpus with small size.
+The experimental results show that our simple algorithm works very well (F1 score 99.4), which is even better than the supervised algorithms.